Solving Nonsmooth Nonconvex Compound Stochastic Programs with Applications to Risk Measure Minimization: Post-convergence Analysis: Stationarity

 where $g_i^G(\bullet,\xi)$, $h_i^G(\bullet,\xi)$, $g_j^F(\bullet,\xi)$ and $h_j^F(\bullet,\xi)$ satisfy the assumption (DC1) in Subsection~\ref{subsec:assumptions}, with $h_i^G(\bullet, \xi)$ and $h_j^F(\bullet, \xi)$ being additionally differentiable with Lipschitz gradient moduli independent of $\xi$.
 The family ${\cal G}(x^{\, \prime}, \xi)$ (and similarly, ${\cal F}(x^{\, \prime}, \xi)$) is given by (\ref{eq:subgradient linearization}) with the single element.
 Given a vector $x^{\infty}$, the family $\wh{\cal V}(x^{\infty})$ has only one element function $\wh{V}(x;x^{\infty})$ given by

-where $\wh{G}(x,\xi;x^{\infty}) \triangleq \left( \, \wh{G}_i(x,\xi;x^{\infty}) \, \right)_{i=1}^{\ell_G}$ and $\wh{F}(x,\xi;x^{\infty}) \triangleq \left( \, \wh{F}_i(x,\xi;x^{\infty}) \, \right)_{i=1}^{\ell_F}$ with each
+where $\wh{G}(x,\xi;x^{\infty}) \triangleq \left( \, \wh{G}_i(x,\xi;x^{\infty}) \, \right)_{i=1}^{\ell_G}$ and $\wh{F}(x,\xi;x^{\infty}) \triangleq \left( \, \wh{F}_j(x,\xi;x^{\infty}) \, \right)_{j=1}^{\ell_F}$ with each

-Hence, if $x^{\infty}$ is an accumulation point of the sequence of iterates $\{ x^{\nu} \}$ produced by the SMM algorithm, then $x^{\infty}$ is a global minimizer of the convex compound SP:

-Under conditions that ensure the interchangeability of expectations with directional derivatives \cite[Theorem~7.44]{shapiro2009lectures}, it can be shown that this limit point is a directional stationary point of original compound SP \eqref{eq:compound_composite_SP}.
+Hence, if $x^{\infty}$ is an accumulation point of the sequence of iterates $\{ x^{\nu} \}$ produced by the SMM algorithm, then $x^{\infty}$ is a global minimizer of the convex compound SP, $ \displaystyle{ \operatornamewithlimits{\mbox{minimize}}_{x \in X} } \,\, \wh{V}(x; x^\infty) $.
+Under conditions that ensure the interchangeability of expectations with directional derivatives \cite[Theorem~7.44]{shapiro2009lectures}, it can be shown that this limit point is a directional stationary point of original compound SP \eqref{eq:compound_composite_SP} almost surely.
 Again, this is the best one can hope for in a general dc stochastic program.